 Instead of tearing each other down over parenting choices, can we all just remember everyone is doing the best they can?
 Leave your judgement at the door please.

-Whether your kids are newborns, grouchy teenagers, or one of the stages in between, parenting is – we can all agree – a tough job.
-Thankfully the rewards are pretty awesome, but there are also soooo many moments of self-doubt, hysterics and, we’ll be honest, sheer panic along the way that unwanted opinions really hit where it hurts.
+Whether your kids are newborns, grouchy teenagers or one of the stages in between, parenting is – we can all agree – a tough job.
+Thankfully the rewards are pretty awesome, but there are also soooo many moments of self-doubt, mum guilt, hysterics, mum rage and, we’ll be honest, sheer panic along the way.
+Which means that unwanted opinions really hit where it hurts.
 We’re all doing the best we can and those parenting fails have a knack of lingering in our minds way longer than our parenting wins.
-Which is why we’re tired of the Parent Shaming Brigade passing sweeping judgement on everything from c-sections to bottle feeding, screen time to baby led weaning: support not shame, we say!
+Which is why we’re tired of the Parent Shaming Brigade passing sweeping judgement on everything from c-sections to bottle feeding, screen time to baby-led weaning: support not shame, we say!

 Selina, mum to Maxton and Grayson